Wuzzmi/swe1r-autosplitter-libresplit/README.md

 * Auto split at race finish, with toggle for 1st place requirement
 * Optional auto reset, on return to file selection
 * Optional run category presets
-* Choice of IGT, LRT and RTA timing methods
+* Choice of LRT, or IGT timing methods
 * Option to remove unfocused/tabbed-out time
 * Option to view extra stats in terminal